-Treatment for tremors in dogs can vary greatly depending on the cause, and some causes are untreatable.
+Treatment for tremors in dogs can vary greatly depending on the cause, and some causes are not treatable.
 Genetic abnormalities might not be manageable or treatable in any way.
-General tremor syndrome may be treated with corticosteroids such as prednisone, sedatives such as valium, or pain relievers.
+General tremor syndrome may be treated with corticosteroids such as prednisone, sedatives such as Valium, or pain relievers.
 Pain medications, muscle relaxants, or sedatives might also be prescribed to treat immediate symptoms of tremors while the root cause is being determined.
 It is important to keep dogs warm, hydrated, and fed as they recover, as well as limiting exercise and excitement, as these can make tremors worse.

 Does your dog suffer from tremors?
 How do you treat them?
 Let us know in the comments below!